Main navigation

 Why Community Engagement?

 Community engagement takes on many forms at the University of Iowa and is core to the School of Journalism and Mass Communication.
-Our students apply media skills learned throughout their academic career to help communities, nonprofits and civic organizations solve economic, environmental, social-cultural, and public health challenges.
+Our students apply media skills learned throughout their academic career to help communities, nonprofits, and civic organizations solve economic, environmental, social-cultural, and public health challenges.

 The UI Office of Community Engagement defines community engagement as the collaboration between higher education institutions and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in partnership and reciprocity.
 Community-engaged learning goes beyond direct service (e.g., cleaning up a community garden or tutoring youth) to deepen students' academic and civic learning.